Criticism of Jesus: Ignorance and anger

 Dayananda Saraswati, a 19th-century philosopher and the founder of Arya Samaj, in his book Satyarth Prakash, criticized Christianity and described Jesus as a "great thing in a country of uneducated savages":

 All Christian missionaries say that Jesus was a very calm and peace-loving person.
 But in reality he was a hot-tempered person destitute of knowledge and who behaved like a wild savage.
 This shows that Jesus was neither the son of God, nor had he any miraculous powers.
 He did not possess the power to forgive sins.
 The righteous people do not stand in need of any mediator like Jesus.
 Jesus came to spread discord which is going on everywhere in the world.
 Therefore, it is evident that the hoax of Christ's being the Son of God, the knower of the past and the future, the forgiver of sin, has been set up falsely by his disciples.
 In reality, he was a very ordinary ignorant man, neither learned nor a yogi.

 Saraswati asserted that Jesus was not an enlightened man either, and that if Jesus was a son of God, God would have saved him at the time of his death, and he would not have suffered from severe mental and physical pain at last moments.

-Noting that the Bible writes that women held the feet of Jesus and worshiped him, he questions:
+Some authors argue that God had good reasons not to save Jesus:

-Was it the same body which had been buried?
-Now that body had been buried for three days, we should like to know why did it not decompose?
+If head saved himself, he could not have saved others; the only way he could save others was precisely by not saving himself.